chrisbpawsey/hpc-intro/_episodes/020-connecting.md

 With all of this in mind, let's connect to a cluster.

-For this lesson, we will use [Cirrus](http://www.cirrus.ac.uk) - an HPC system located at [EPCC](http://www.epcc.ed.ac.uk).
+For this lesson, we will use [Panther](http://community.hartree.stfc.ac.uk/wiki/site/admin/power8%20-%20further%20info.html) - an HPC system located at the [Hartree Centre](https://www.hartree.stfc.ac.uk/Pages/home.aspx).
-Although it's unlikely that every system will be exactly like Cirrus, it's a good example of what you can expect from an HPC system.
+Although it's unlikely that systems elsewhere will be like Panther, the fundamental major components of what you can expect from an HPC system are there it is just a matter of how they are accessed and used.
 To connect to our example computer, we will use SSH (if you are using PuTTY, see above for instructions).

 SSH allows us to connect to Linux computers remotely, and use them as if they were our own.